pfertyk/blog/content/009-vim-for-sane-people.md

 :mksession Project.vim
 ```

 When you leave Vim, the project will be automatically saved.
-Next time you want to work on it again, all you have to do to open the project file and all your opened windows and files will be restored:
+Next time you want to work on it again, all you have to do is import the project file and all your opened windows and files will be restored:

 ```vim
 :so /path/to/your/project/Project.vim
 ```

+Another thing is searching for files.
+There are several tree based file explorers for Vim, but I never used them.
+In my opinion, they take unnecessary space on the screen and don't bring much value.
+Instead of searching a file in a directory tree, I prefer to look for it by typing a fuzzy path.
+And that's what `CtrlP` plugin is for.
+You can add it to Vim like this:

 ```vim
 Plugin 'ctrlpvim/ctrlp.vim'
 ```

+Here is the configuration I use:

 ```vim
 let g:ctrlp_cmd = 'CtrlPMixed'